Smart Ways My Family Saves Money Despite Rising Living Costs in America

 - Repeating the process with the next debt on the list.

 This method can save money on interest over time and provide a clear plan for becoming debt-free.
+We paid off $15,000 in credit card debt in 18 months using this method.

 Monitoring Credit Health with Experian and Credit Karma

 Monitoring credit health is essential for understanding how debt reduction efforts are impacting overall credit scores.
 Services like Experian and Credit Karma offer free credit monitoring and reporting.
+I check mine every month now.

 Experian provides detailed credit reports and scores, along with tools to help manage credit health.
 Credit Karma offers similar services, including credit score tracking and personalized recommendations for improvement.
+Watching our scores go up as we paid down debt was incredibly motivating.

 | Service | Credit Score Tracking | Credit Report Details | Personalized Recommendations |